huda-alzahabi/Safely/README.md

 <img id="wireframes" src="./readme/title3.svg"/>

 > This design was planned before on paper, then moved to Figma app for the fine details.
-Note that i didn't use any styling library or theme, all from scratch and using pure css and xml modules
+Note that I didn't use any styling library or theme, all from scratch and using pure css and xml modules

 | Welcome |  Login   | User Type  | Signup  |
 | ------- |  ------- | -------    |-------  |